 - The ‘Approved Learning Frameworks’ – The EYLF (PDF, 702KB) and MTOP.

 Within the E&C sector, the term ‘educator’ is used to describe the range of practitioners who plan and deliver programs that support children’s wellbeing, development and learning.
 There are differing qualification requirements for educators working in school-aged care and early years services in Tasmania.
 These are outlined on the ACECQA website.

 Outside School Hours Care (OSHC) has grown from a small number of ‘supervised playgrounds’ operated in Melbourne and Sydney in the early 1900s (Moyle, Meyer, & Evans, 1997), to an extensive and dynamic national service that plays a critical role in the lives of a growing number of children and families today.
-Since 2011, the My Time Our Place Framework (MTOP) and the National Quality Framework (NQF), have guided OSHC services to develop programs that demonstrate “a vision for children’s learning through play and leisure” (Department of Education and Training 2011, p.
-6).
+Since 2011, the My Time Our Place Framework (MTOP) and the National Quality Framework (NQF), have guided OSHC services to develop programs that demonstrate “a vision for children’s learning through play and leisure”.
 OSHC programs are provided in a range of community settings, but most frequently operate from school sites.